dalance/svlint/md/ruleset-designintent.md

 rules.generate_if_with_label = true
 ```

-Generally, elaboration-time constant (`parameter`, `localparam`) should be
+Generally, elaboration-time constants (`parameter`, `localparam`) should be
-2-state types and always supplied with some default value.
+2-state types and declared with a default value.
 Additionally, where the context defines that `parameter` is an alias for
-`localparam`, author's should demonstate that they understand the constant
+`localparam`, authors should demonstate that they understand the constant
 cannot be overriden by using the `localparam` keyword.
 ```toml
 rules.localparam_type_twostate = true